 Unless you’ve been living under Navajo Sandstone, you’ve probably seen images of the exceptionally beautiful slot canyons of Arizona, the most famous of which is Antelope Canyon.
 Antelope, which is actually two Canyons – Upper and Lower – has been beguiling tourists, photographers and nature lovers since they were opened to the public in 1997.
 Some would complain about their popularity with the masses, however I would argue there are good reasons for that: The warm hues and undulating curves of flood sculpted stone, ethereal hourglass sand-falls and legendary light beams make these other-worldly landscapes extremely attractive.
+Here is what you need to know before you go to Antelope Canyon, Arizona.

 The making of a slot canyon